Sheepy-Ltd/API/README.md

 Every module is given its own `EventRegistry` and similar to commands we can use it to register our interest in an event so that when the time comes we're part of the cool kids club that get told about it.

-But we can also use it to call events as well (this is not limited to your own events), in this case we go to our event registry and call the `.register(EventListener)` method which takes our newly created `EventListener` as its argument, there's no need to register the event class (the one that extends `Event`) itself as this is just the class that gets thrown around and the API doesn't need to know about it.
+We can also use it to call events as well (this is not limited to your own events), in this case we go to our event registry and call the `.register(EventListener)` method which takes our newly created `EventListener` as its argument, there's no need to register the event class (the one that extends `Event`) itself as this is just the class that gets thrown around, and the API doesn't need to know about it.

 ### Final note